 Michael directly opposes Satan.
 Jude mentions that Michael argues with Satan about the body of Moses.
 Unfortunately, we’re not given much more detail on what the argument was about.
 Jude does share that Michael wasn’t so bold as to pronounce a “railing judgment” but what he does say is enough to merit biblical reference.

-Michael is Military Commander of Some Angels
+Michael the Archangel is Military Commander of Some Angels

 In John’s apocalypse, he sees a great war in heaven: Michael and his angels vs. the dragon (Satan) and his angels.
 The devil and his forces are too weak to remain in heaven, however, and so they are all thrown down to the earth (Revelation 12:7-9).